RosenKrumov/NoobCoin/README.md

 This is the component responsible for storing the blockchain and synchronizing with other nodes.

 ### REST Endpoints
-{host}/mining/get/:address - get a block for mining with the given address as a miner address to reward
+{host}/info - all the information available about the node {host}/blocks - all the blocks known by the node {host}/mining/get/:address - get a block for mining with the given address as a miner address to reward
 {host}/mining/submit/:address - submit the mined block after getting it first